-Herpes zoster occurs due to reactivation of the latent varicella zoster virus and is usually a disease of the elderly.
+Herpes zosteris a reactivation of the virus varicella zoster and is usually a disease of the elderly.
 Childhood herpes zoster is believed to be rare, and particularly the ophthalmic form, defined as herpes zoster of the ophthalmic branch of the fifth cranial nerve [1].
 This can be responsible for serious eye complications requiring adequate and early management [2].
-We report a new case.
+We report a new case in an immunocompetent boy of 6 years old, with zoster keratitis.